December 18, 2015

 This study analyzes weekday traffic flow to determine whether the express lanes service operates in the direction that will best reduce traffic congestion.
 It also evaluates whether the express lanes service appropriately serves traffic volumes on days with special events, such as Mariners, Sounders FC, and Seahawks games, that are scheduled at approximately 7:10 p.m.

-Traffic data on Tuesdays, Wednesdays, and Thursdays in July through November 2012 were used for this study.
-Dates without major sporting events have been analyzed separately; dates with major sporting events were selected if there was a game starting at around 7:10 p.m.
+Traffic week data collected from June through November 2014 were used for this study.
+Dates without major sporting events have been analyzed separately; dates with major sporting events were selected if there was a game starting between 12:00 p.m. and 7:10 p.m.

 While only some of the information is presented in this report, the express lanes study considered all of the following factors: